magento/knowledge-base/src/troubleshooting/general/custom-gitignore-file-overridden.md

 ## Solution

-To keep your custom `.gitignore file` then you need to ignore it in the `magento-deploy-ignore` section.
+To keep your custom `.gitignore file` you need to ignore it in the `magento-deploy-ignore` section.

 ```git
 {